 SOLE insoles are known for their heat-moldable design.
 This means you can warm them in an oven for a few minutes and then stand on them to create an impression of your foot shape.
 The idea is to create a more personalized fit that conforms to your unique contours for better comfort and support.
 This method can provide a custom-like feel and is popular for those who want cushioning that adapts to their feet.
 While this customization is helpful, the support is still based on your foot's current (and potentially misaligned) state, whereas Aetrex orthotics are designed to guide your foot into a healthier alignment.

-What Should You Look for in a Boot Insole?
+What to Look for in a Boot Insole for Plantar Fasciitis?

 When you’re dealing with plantar fasciitis, grabbing any old insole off the shelf just won’t cut it.
 To get real relief, you need to look for specific features that work together to support your foot’s structure.
 The right insole can make the difference between a day cut short by pain and a day where you feel comfortable and supported from morning to night.
 Here’s what to prioritize when you’re shopping for boot insoles.